-The horticulture industry in CQ could achieve higher economic growth through the specialisation in producing high-value horticulture products.
+The horticulture industry in CQ could achieve higher economic growth through the specialization in producing high-value horticulture products.
 One of the key challenges is the infrastructure for such economic development.
 Ongoing infrastructure development to secure the water access will help the horticulture industry to grow.
 Exporting high-value horticulture products could add value to regional economic development.
 However, the existing three strategic airports of this region need to be upgraded to facilitate the direct export channel from this region.
-The regional Port of Gladstone is currently focused on coal and other mineral exports and very active in exporting horticultural products.
+The regional Port of Gladstone is currently focused on coal and other mineral exports and have some facilities in exporting horticultural products.
 For the economic benefit of this region, the horticulture industry will also need investment from domestic and international investors.

 Market access is one of the significant challenges for the CQ horticulture industry.
 Currently, CQ region exports beef and some other agricultural products to the Asian markets.
-However, market access becomes a challenge for CQ exporters due to the increasing food safety measure and export regulation.
+However, the market access becomes a challenge for CQ exporters due to the increasing food safety measure and export regulation.
 Government support is required for the local producers to meet the export regulation criteria and to send their products to the international markets.

 Technology for producing value added product is another avenue of opportunities for horticulture sectors of CQ.
-Some development is currently going on in the Livingstone shire council to establish an HPP facility for horticulture products of this region.
+Some development is currently going on in the Livingstone Shire Council to establish an HPP facility for horticulture products of this region.
 Through processing, the shelf life of several horticulture products could be extended.
-Development in genetics allows the local producers to produce new and improved varieties of horticulture that has more tolerance with the changing climate of this region.
+Digital technologies for market access could be another sector for future development.
+Development in the genetics allows the local producers to produce new improved varieties of horticulture that has more tolerance with the changing climate of this region.

-The supply chain of horticulture produce, especially the perishable horticulture produce, need to be controlled to ensure that high-quality produce are always delivered to the consumers.
+The supply chain of horticulture produces, especially the perishable horticulture produces, need to be controlled to ensure that high-quality produce is always delivered to the consumers.
 Therefore, meeting high quality standards by the producers and the processors is a challenge and on the other hand, it is an opportunity for them accessing to the international markets.
 A further investigation on HVPACs' supply chain logistics and enabling infrastructure is required to increase the efficiency of the current supply chains as well as on multi-party and sectoral collaboration in using such improved logistics and enabling infrastructure.

-4.4.
-Summary
+4.4 Summary